kevbuh/jarvis/creative/branding.md

 Buy time.

-Automate the Unneccessary.
+Buy freedom.

-Think differently.
+Automate the unneccessary.

 Do more.